 “Over the past few years wildlife trafficking has become more organised, more lucrative, more widespread, and more dangerous than ever before,” she said.
 “We are increasingly seeing wildlife trafficking has serious implications for the security and prosperity of people around the world.”

 The British royal family has also begun to raise awareness.
-This May, at a conference at St James’ Palace in London, the Prince of Wales told the audience:
+In May 2013, at a conference at St James’ Palace in London, the Prince of Wales told the audience: